Chris3606/GoRogue/README.md

 ## Credits
 ### Dice Notation .NET
-Significant portions of the GoRogue.DiceNotation namespace are taken directly from the Dice Notatation .NET library.
+General inspiration for the architecture of the GoRogue.DiceNotation namespace was taken from the Dice Notatation .NET library.
 This project is also licensed under MIT:
 - [Dice Notation .NET](https://dicenotation.codeplex.com/SourceControl/latest)
 - [Dice Notation .NET License](https://dicenotation.codeplex.com/license)
 ### RogueSharp
-Significant portions of code in the GoRogue.Random namespace, as well as some implementatation details in the GoRogue.MapGeneration and GoRogue.DiceNotation namespaces were taken directly from the C# Library RogueSharp.
+General inspiration for some algorithms available in the GoRogue.MapGeneration namespace were taken from the C# library RogueSharp.
 This project is also licensed under MIT:
 - [RogueSharp](https://bitbucket.org/FaronBracy/roguesharp)
 - [RogueSharp License](https://bitbucket.org/FaronBracy/roguesharp/src/master/LICENSE.txt?at=master)
 ### Doryen Library (libtcod)